muhammadsufiyanbaig/3rd-Semester/Self Learning/Software Engineering/Chapter2/Readme.md

 #### **Relation to ER Diagrams**
 - **Decision Tables**: Not typically represented in an ER diagram but can be modeled as an entity storing rules.
 - **Decision Trees**: Can be represented in an ER diagram by entities like `Decision`, `Condition`, and `Outcome` with relationships.

+## Documentation
+- After have final set of requirements it is also necessary to document them properly in a standard format, so that can be understood easily even by non- technical person.
+- Here IEEE provides standard for SRS documents in IEEE830, using which we can make SRS document more readable, modifiable, and a format which can be followed through the world.
+### `IEEE Standard for SRS`
+1. **Introduction**
+    - Purpose
+    - Scope/Intended Audience
+    - Definition, Acronyms and Abbreviation
+    - References / Contact Information / SRS team member
+    - Overview
+2. **Overall Description**
+    - Product Perspective
+    - Product Functions
+    - User Characteristics
+    - General Constraints
+    - Assumptions and dependencies
+3. **Specific Requirement**
+    - External interface requirements(user/hardware/software interface) 3.2-Functional requirements
+    - Performance requirements
+    - Design constraints(Standards compliance/hardware limitations)
+    - Logical database requirements
+    - Software system attributes(Reliability, availability, Security, Maintainability)
+4. **Change Management Process**
+5. **Document Approvel**
+    - Table, Daigrams and flowchart
+    - Appendices
+    - Index

+## Requirement Review
+Before finalising the requirement one more review specially by a third party, who a master in the industry is advisable, to have a fresh look over the system, and can mentions any points if missed by team.

+## Software Quality Assurance (SQA)
+- `Definition:` SQA is a process ensuring software products meet quality standard and requirements.
+- `Objective:` Prevent defects, improve quality, and ensure customer satisfaction.
+- `Process:` Implements quality control and management activities throughout development.
+- `Techniques:` Uses code reviews, inspections, audits, and testing to evaluate software quality.
+- `Standards:` Adheres to international standards like ISO 9001, IEEE 730, and CMMI.
+- `Quality Attributes:` Focuses on reliability, maintainability, usability, efficiency, and functionality.
+- `Continuous Improvement:` Monitors processes and products to identify and implement improvements.
+- `Metrics:` Employs metrics like defect density and code coverage to evaluate quality.
+- `Training:` Emphasizes skill development for developers and testers to meet quality standards.
+- `Documentation:` Requires proper documentation for transparency and traceability.

+**Validation/Black Box**
+- Validation ensures that the software product meets the end-user requirements and is fit for its intended purpose, "Are we Building the right product".
+Ensures that the product meets its design specifications.
+- Focuses on static analysis techniques.
+Checks for consistency, completeness, and correctness.
+    - Code reviews.
+    - Static analysis tools.
+- Inspection of requirements, design, and code documentation.

+**Verification/White Box**
+- Verification ensures that the software product is designed and developed according to the specified requirements and standards.
+"Are we building the product right".
+- Process of Ensuring that the product meets its design specifications.
+- Focuses on static analysis techniques.
+Checks for consistency, completeness, and correctness.
+    - Code reviews.
+    - Static analysis tools.
+- Inspection of requirements, design, and code documentation.

+## Software Quality Factors
+- The various factors, which influence the software, are termed as software factors.
+They can be broadly divided into two categories.
+    - The first category of the factors is of those that can be measured directly such as the number of logical errors.
+    - Second category clubs those factors which can be measured only indirectly.
+For example, maintainability but each of the factors is to be measured to check for the content and the quality control.

+- Several models of software quality factors and their categorization have been suggested over the years.
+The classic model of software quality factors, suggested by McCall in 1977.
+The 11 factors are grouped into three categories.
+    - `Product operation factors` - Correctness, Reliability, Efficiency, Integrity, Usability.
+    - `Product revision factors` - Maintainability, Flexibility, Testability.
+    - `Product transition factors` - Portability, Reusability, Interoperability.

+**`ISO 9000 Models in Software Engineering`**
+ISO 9000 is a series of international standards related to quality management and assurance.
+In the context of software engineering, these standards provide guidelines for implementing effective processes and ensuring high-quality software products.

+**Key Components of ISO 9000**
+- Quality Management System (QMS):
+    - Defines policies and objectives for quality, Documentation of procedures and processes, Monitoring, measurement, and analysis of processes, Improvement opportunities and corrective actions.
+- Management Responsibility:
+    - Top management commitment to quality Establishment of a quality policy Ensuring adequate resources for QMS implementation Reviewing QMS performance regularly.
+- Resource Management:
+    - Provision of necessary resources (human, infrastructure, work environment) Competence and training of personnel Infrastructure maintenance and improvement.
+- Product Realization:
+    - Requirements determination and communication Product design and development Verification, validation, and testing Release, delivery, and post-delivery support.
+- Measurement, Analysis, and Improvement:
+    - Monitoring and measurement of processes and products Internal audits to ensure compliance Corrective and preventive actions Continual improvement of the QMS.